Department of English

 EL-403.
 Great Books.
 3 Credits.

-A study of some texts fundamental to the Western literary tradition and to a liberal education.
-Designed to provide a background in intellectual history, to provoke a reconsideration of basic values, and to train the mind.
+Designed to provide a background in intellectual history and provoke consideration of ethics and values, this course studies texts fundamental to the Western literary tradition and to a liberal education.
 Writers include Homer, Plato, St. Augustine, Machiavelli, Cervantes, Rousseau, Nietzsche, and Dostoevsky.
 Prerequisites: EL-123, EL-134.

 EL-420.
 Contemporary Theatre.
 3 Credits.